spryker/spryker-docs/docs/scos/dev/guidelines/performance-guidelines/spryker-elastic-computing/storage-caching-for-primary-replica-db-setups.md

 * A record is created via Yves request in the primary database, and Zed requests the data from the replica.
 * During parallel requests to Zed, our application must read replica after insert was just done === Please describe in more details.

-# Solution
+## Caching mechanism

-To cover the cases, Storage is used as a caching mechanism for keeping the type of the records that recently were added to a primary DB.
+To cover the cases, Storage is used for caching the type of the records that were recently added to a primary DB.

 The approach works as follows:
-1. Record is created.
+1. A record is created.
-2. Record type is stored in Storage.
+2. The record's type is stored in Storage.
 For example `User` string for a User model.
 3. Storage keeps the record type alive for 3 seconds.
 The time is configurable and depends on how quickly the data is usually transferred from the primary to the replica DB.
 4. When reading data, application checks the Storage for a needed record type and does the following:
     * If the record type is present in Storage, it reads the primary DB.